AshGw/AES-256/README.md

 I recommend using genkey() function ALL THE TIME to generate randomly secure keys since AES-256 is considered secure against brute-force attacks, given the key is generated randomly and has sufficient entropy.
 The security of AES-256 lies in the strength of the key and the inability to efficiently search through the vast keyspace, it takes 2^256 attempts to run through all the possible combinations.
 If a brute force attacker runs through 1 trillion combos a second it will still take 10^46 years to run through every possible combination.

 NOTE that securing the key is as important.

-Im using the bytes key :
+Here you might see me using the bytes key :
 ```python
 b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef='
 ```
-and the string key :
+or the string key :
 ```python
 'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeef'
 ```
-for demonstartion purposes only.
+they're used for demonstartion purposes only.
 It takes no time to guess a key based on my name.
-So ALWAYS USE A RANDOMLY GENERATED KEY.
+So ALWAYS use a RANDOMLY generated key.

 Follow these 2 simple steps to work a key:
 1) Generate a random string key :